 It is often easy to blame “the algorithm” or “the data” with phrases like “it’s a software problem, nothing we can do.”
 However, we should recognize that problems originate from human decisions that go into the development of the system or risk mitigation steps that were or were not implemented in the system.
 As discussed, system designers should always assume that predictions from machine-learned models may always be wrong, thus we cannot simply blame the system or model but need to focus on those that build the system, how the system was designed and evaluated, and what mitigation strategies have been developed.

 It is also easy to blame problems on models or data created by others, like problems in public datasets or third-party foundation models accessed through APIs.
-While supply chains may obfuscate some responsibility, typically the producer of the product who integrates third-party components is ultimately responsible for the overall product – this is common in other domains too, where car manufacturers are liable for delivering the car with defective tires and hospitals are responsible for correctly integrating and operating various medical systems.
+While supply chains may obfuscate some responsibility, typically the producer of the product who integrates third-party components is ultimately responsible for the overall product—this is common in other domains too, where car manufacturers are liable for delivering the car with defective tires and hospitals are responsible for correctly integrating and operating various medical systems.
 Producers may try to contractually get assurances from their suppliers, but usually they have to assume the full risk from third-party components and carefully decide whether they can responsibly rely on them and whether they can mitigate their potential problems.

-A large scale survey with responses from more than 60,000 developers on StackOverflow in 2018 indicated that most respondents (58 percent) consider upper management to be ultimately responsible for code that accomplishes something unethical, but also 80 percent indicate that developers have an obligation to consider the ethical implications for their code, and 48 percent indicate that developers who create artificial intelligence are responsible for considering its ramifications.
+A large scale survey with responses from more than sixty-thousand developers on StackOverflow in 2018 indicated that most respondents (58 percent) consider upper management to be ultimately responsible for code that accomplishes something unethical, but also 80 percent indicate that developers have an obligation to consider the ethical implications for their code, and 48 percent indicate that developers who create artificial intelligence are responsible for considering its ramifications.

 A bar plot labeled "Who is Primarily Responsible for Considering the Ramifications of AI?" with 48% for "The developers or the people creating the AI", 28% for "A governmental or regulatory body", 17% for "Prominent industry leaders" and 8% for "Nobody".

 Results from the 2018 StackOverflow Survey on who should be responsible AI.
+[Online-only figure.]

 Responsible organizations should also consider the direct and indirect implications of their technology more broadly.
 While individuals and organizations may sometimes have limited ability to control how their data or tool will be used by others, they often have levers through licenses, deciding what to work on, and deciding to whom to sell to, as visible for example in the 2020 decision of several large tech companies to no longer sell facial-recognition software to law enforcement.